deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 If the result of randomness is stored on-chain, any actor could see the value and predict the outcome.
 Instead, randomness must be requested from an oracle, which generates a number and a cryptographic proof then returns that result to the contract that requested it.
 This sequence is what's known as the [Request and Receive](https://docs.chain.link/docs/architecture-request-model/) cycle.

-# 2. Using ETHERIUM
+## 2. Using Matic

-In return for providing this service of generating a random number, Oracles need to be paid in ETHERIUM.
+In return for providing this service of generating a random number, Oracles need to be paid in Matic.
 This is paid by the contract that requests the randomness, and payment occurs during the request.

-# 3. Interacting with Chainlink Oracles
+## 3. Interacting with Chainlink Oracles

-# 4. Using Chainlink VRFLink to this section
+## 4. Using Chainlink VRFLink to this section

 Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
 Smart contract developers can use Chainlink VRF as a tamper-proof random number generator (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes:
 .
 Blockchain games and NFTs